9 FAM 502.6

 (b) (U) The selected entries for each region will have a rank order number consisting of two letters followed by eight digits, i.e., AF00000925.
 Within each region, the first entry randomly selected will have a rank order number 00000001, the second entry selected will be 00000002, etc. The letter codes are:

 South America, Central America and the Caribbean

-(a) Interviewing officers should verbally stress the importance of submitting the requested information, preferably within the same month.
-When applicable, officers should advise applicants that failure to return promptly may mean that visa numbers will no longer be available and the applicant may miss the opportunity to obtain a visa.
+(a) (U) When applicable, you should advise applicants that failure to submit requested information promptly may mean that visa numbers will no longer be available and the applicant may miss the opportunity to obtain a visa.